luketurnerdev/growth-mindset/README.md

-GROWTH MINDSET
+#GROWTH MINDSET

 https://github.com/luketurnerdev/growth-mindset

-DESCRIPTION OF APP
+## DESCRIPTION OF APP

 Growth Mindset is a mental health journaling app that lets users 'check in' and rate their levels of anxiety as well as allowing them to enter longer, free-form style journal entries.
 The user is provided with a random mental health tip if their mental state is getting worse, and encouragement if they are getting better.

-PROJECT AIMS / MISSION STATEMENT
+## PROJECT AIMS / MISSION STATEMENT

 The aim of Growth Mindset is to provide a long-term journal for users suffering from mental health issues such as depression and anxiety.
 It can sometimes be hard to get an accurate perspective on your mental health over time, and a journaling app such as this one can provide a long-term snapshot of how your mental state has been progressing.

-USER STORIES
+### USER STORIES

 The following are user stories that we had in mind while designing this project.
+These users helped us design the program with end users' needs in mind.

-[user story 1]
+1. As Luke, I want to be able to log my feelings so that I can track my progress over time.

-[user story 2]
+2. As Francine, I want to help my patients express themselves so that I can better treat them in my practice.

-[user story 3]
+3. As Jimmy, I want to have a platform for mental health management so that I can avoid using older technology (such as a physical journal).

-[user story 4]
+4. As David, I want to give my son resources to help himself so that he can communicate better with others.

-FUNCTIONALITY
+## FUNCTIONALITY

     The user enters the app and is greeted and asked for their name.
 They are then presented with a main menu, in which they can choose from the following options :